-- Add paste to the coat: Using an old toothbrush, add it to the coat in a circular motion.
-Make sure to cover all parts of the stain.
+- Add the paste to the coat: Using an old toothbrush, add it to the coat in a circular motion.
+Make sure that you cover the entire stain.

-- Let sit: Leave the paste on the coat for 15 minutes.
-Make sure to watch your cat so that it does not ingest the paste.
-If necessary, cover it with a cloth to remove it from your cat’s reach.
+- Let it sink in: Leave the paste on the coat for 15 minutes.
+Cover the area with a cloth to prevent your cat from ingesting the paste.

 - Brush: Using a slicker brush, remove as much of the paste as you can.

 - Rinse: Rinse the rest of the paste with warm water.